arunp77/statistics-and-atmospheric-data/fundamentals_statistics/06_chapter6.md

         * **Kruskal-Wallis test:** Used to compare the medians of three or more groups when the data are not normally distributed.
         * **Spearman correlation coefficient:** Used to measure the strength and direction of the monotonic relationship between two continuous variables when the data are not normally distributed.

+## Various kind of hypothesis testing
-- Statistical tests come in three forms:
+Statistical tests come in three forms:
 1. **comparison test:** Comparison tests assess whether there are differences in means, medians or rankings of scores of two or more groups.
 To decide which test suits your aim, consider whether your data meets the conditions necessary for parametric tests, the number of samples, and the levels of measurement of your variables.

 | Comparison test	| Parametric?	| What’s being compared?	| Samples |